What are Wasp Stings?

 - Avoid being outdoors at night in forested areas

-- Use pest control in areas where insects are found in large numbers
+- Use pest control in areas where insects, such as wasps, are found in large numbers, where necessary

 - Wear clothes that cover the entire body while outdoors in the evenings or at nights